Dassoo/Palladia/README.md

 - **Language Evolution**: Historical spelling variations and obsolete words
 - **Layout Complexity**: Non-standard formatting and mixed content types

 This tool provides standardized evaluation across these challenging scenarios using the GT4HistOCR dataset.
+You can access the public dashboard at https://dassoo.github.io/OCRacle.

 ## Key Features